syncfusion-content/winui-docs/winui/Calendar/Navigation.md

 ![Credit card valid date selection in WinUI Calendar](Navigation_images/navigation-buttons-horizontal.png)

-When the `NavigationDirection` property is `vertical`, you can navigate within views by mouse scroll or by navigation buttons.
-When the `NavigationDirection` property is `Horizontal`, you can navigate by navigation buttons only.
+When the `NavigationDirection` property is **Vertical**, you can navigate within views by mouse scroll or by navigation buttons.
+When the `NavigationDirection` property is **Horizontal**, you can navigate by navigation buttons only.

 ![Navigation between views in horizontal direction in WinUI Calendar](Getting-Started_images/navigation-direction.gif)